Trinity College Dublin Partnership

 Please review syllabi and course materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

 This is not a department and does not count as one of your departmental choices.
 If interested, students may apply for one Trinity Elective after they arrive on campus.
 Visiting students can take a maximum of one.
 Admission is granted when space is available.

 Entry-level modules may be available to visiting students based on availability.
 Upper-level English modules are reserved for English majors only.
 English majors can typically take a maximum of two Sophister—level (3000/4000) English modules, but additional modules at the lower level may be available.

-A pre—requisite for this department is both Introduction to Macroeconomics and Introduction to Microeconomics at your home institution.
+A prerequisite for this department is both Introduction to Macroeconomics and Introduction to Microeconomics at your home institution.
 Trinity will not recognize AP credit as a sufficient prerequisite.
 A 3.5 GPA minimum is required.